atb00ker/homelab/README.md

-# homelab
+# Homelab

-A public wiki for my homelab to share my learning and hopefully, in time, help someone setup their homelab.
+A public wiki of my homelabbing knowledge to help developers setup their own homelab.